Shu-AFK/Datatransmission/README.md

 ### 5.4 Run the project

 After building the project, you can run the server and client applications.
-These applications are `HostExec.exe` and `ReceiverExec.exe`, with the flags specified earlier.
+These applications are `Server.exe` and `Client.exe`, with the flags specified earlier.

 ## 6. Contributing